arthurtran04/simple-chatbot/README.md

 ## Features

-- Chatbot Application using DeepSeek-V3 model from Hugging Face
+- Simple Chatbot Application using DeepSeek-V3 model from Hugging Face
 - Using Flask for back-end development
 - Using Pylint for code analysis